 Typically, you’ll find water in the following areas.

-Water Damage in Carpets
+Water Damage in the Carpets

 Carpeting typically exhibits some of the most visible water damage in the area.
 Water can cause discoloration and deformed appearance in wet carpeting, and dry, shriveled and brittle appearances after evaporation.
-Many times, even moderate water damage will require replacement of the carpeting.
+Many times, even moderate flood damage restorations will require replacement of the carpeting.
 It is best that this is done as soon as possible, however, as the textured nature of carpeting coupled with organic materials contained within the bristles encourages fairly rapid mold growth, which may cause ill health effects.

-Water Damage on Walls
+Water Damage on the Walls